jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 * **Bounce message**

 ### Undesired patterns in title
-* Use case: out-of-office, e-mail should NOT be processed
+* Use case: out-of-office, email should NOT be processed
 * **Policy violation behavior**
   * Bounce to sender and delete
   * Bounce to sender and mark as undesired